titolins/homelab/README.md

 Also, the idea this time around is to provision vm's and setup a k3s cluster instead of individual vms/lxc per app.

 ## Apps
-My proxmox setup involves of a media box plus some other network utilities:
+My proxmox setup includes my media box applications plus some other utilities:
 - Sonarr
 - Radarr
 - Jackett